How to Save on Fees Publishing to HomeAway and VRBO

-TRACK VR (Vacation Rental Software) is an enterprise vacation rental software built for growing companies, and companies already at scale.
-One of the benefits of TRACK VR is the direct connections to HomeAway, VRBO, TripAdvisor and Airbnb (launching Nov 2018) and in the future, other major channels with $0 additional fees for online bookings.
+TRACK PM is an enterprise vacation rental software built for growing companies, and companies already at scale.
+One of the benefits of TRACK PM is the direct connections to HomeAway, VRBO, TripAdvisor, Airbnb, and in the future, other major channels with $0 additional fees for online bookings.

 Most property management systems and channel managers charge fees to the property manager for taking bookings from these channels.
 For example: